warpstreamlabs/bento/website/docs/components/inputs/azure_blob_storage.md

 ## Streaming New Files

 By default this input will consume all files found within the target container and will then gracefully terminate.
 This is referred to as a "batch" mode of operation.
-However, it's possible to instead configure a container as [an Event Grid source](https://learn.microsoft.com/en-gb/azure/event-grid/event-schema-blob-storage) and then use this as a [`targets_input`](#targetsinput), in which case new files are consumed as they're uploaded and Benthos will continue listening for and downloading files as they arrive.
+However, it's possible to instead configure a container as [an Event Grid source](https://learn.microsoft.com/en-gb/azure/event-grid/event-schema-blob-storage) and then use this as a [`targets_input`](#targetsinput), in which case new files are consumed as they're uploaded and Bento will continue listening for and downloading files as they arrive.
 This is referred to as a "streamed" mode of operation.

 ## Metadata